 Your modern TV is now less a TV and more an ‘infotainment’ centre.
 This evolution will spill into our learning ecosystems, and will become a series of Apps, that we as learners can choose to consume or not.
 This presents L&D professionals with the challenge to think about learning service provision in a new and much different way.

 Adding new Apps, should (nearly) be as easy as accessing the app store and purchasing a new function.
 Now we can imagine that the new learning ecosystem is not a single physical object - the old LMS.
 It is more a series of layers that can exist together or anywhere.
 In fact, parts of the old LMS may still be required (e.g. for compliance and regulation, which they were initially designed for) but now relegated to a background service.

-Quiet revolution in learning technology
+The 'here' and 'now' in learning technology

-Well, I think it means that a meaningful and quiet revolution in learning technologies is taking place right at this minute.
 An ecosystem built on the principles of xAPI, open architecture, interoperability and rapid API development provides us with a unique challenge.
 Remember though - if we can dream it, we can build it.

 This means we can build learning services for our organisations that our staff want to consume and participate in.
 What if we could gamify any process no matter where it sits?
 What if we could quickly develop an App to a favourite social content curator?
 What if we could develop an app for skills tracking… well, we can and we could start today.

 If you want to be more successful in your role and make a bigger impact in your organisation - read our corporate guide to digital learning.
 We have a range of modern learning technologies that could transform learning in your business including our intelligent learning platform - Percipio.